 This page highlights the tenant's statutory rights to challenge insurance.
-There are also three cases dealt with:

 Tenants have the right to obtain a summary of cover, to inspect the policy, notify insurers of a potential claim and to apply to the LVT to challenge the lessor’s choice of insurer and the premiums payable.

 Additional Rights of Tenants of Houses under CLRA 2002

 No requirement to use landlord's insurer